Cello rosin is a clear resin that is applied to a cello bow in order to create enough friction between the cello bow and the cello string.

 You can read our guide to figure out if cello is the right instrument for you.

 Cellos come in different levels for players at different stages in their learning journey and each level has a different cost.
 How much a cello costs is often associated with the quality of sound the instrument produces and the craftsmanship that went into building the instrument.
 Student cellos are the lowest-cost, averaging around $300-$400, while the highest-cost cellos, professional level, can be well over $10,000.
+To learn more about the differences between the types of cellos, read our guide on buying a cello.

 - Student Cellos: These are for beginners.
 Young students or players at the early stage of learning the cello are constantly working on the basics of playing, tone production, fingering, bowing etc. Hence, maple (dyed black to resemble ebony) is sometimes used for the pegs and fingerboards, areas that are exposed to more friction.
 Student cellos are mostly machine-made to keep costs low while maintaining tone consistency.
 Quite affordable.
 Prices range from $200 – $2,500.